tsunami416604/azure-docs.hu-hu/articles/virtual-machines/linux/redhat-create-upload-vhd.md

         ResourceDisk.EnableSwap=y
         ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-1. Ha szeretne az előfizetés regisztrációjának törlése, futtassa a következő parancsot:
+1. Ha törölni szeretné az előfizetés regisztrációját, futtassa a következő parancsot:

         # sudo subscription-manager unregister

-1. Futtassa az alábbi parancsokat a virtuális gép megszüntetése és kiépítése az Azure előkészítése:
+1. Futtassa a következő parancsokat a virtuális gép megszüntetéséhez, és készítse elő az Azure-beli üzembe helyezéshez:

         # Mote: if you are migrating a specific virtual machine and do not wish to create a generalized image,
         # skip the deprovision step